LacunaOmnibus/MontyLacuna/sources/getting_started_running.txt

 Non-Windows
 ~~~~~~~~~~~

-If you're on Linux or Mac, you probably already have Python installed.
-But
+If you're on Linux or Mac, you should already have Python installed.
+But make
-make sure that you've got Python 3.
-Many systems come with Python 2, not 3,
+sure that you've got Python 3.
+Many systems come with Python 2, not 3, and
-and MontyLacuna will not work with Python 2.
+MontyLacuna will not work with Python 2.
 Python 3 should be available via
 your package manager.

 Install MontyLacuna